eclipse-iceoryx/iceoryx/doc/aspice_swe3_4/swe_docu_guidelines.md

  - `/// @min` , use a type safe implementation if possible!
  - `/// @max` , use a type safe implementation if possible!

+### Include Additional Header Into Documentation

+In some cases, the implementation of a component is is placed in an internal folder and the header in the public folder acts as a trampoline with some using declarations.
+The iceoryx endpoints like `Publisher`, `Subscriber`, etc. are such examples where the public header only includes a using declaration to the actual implementation.
+In order to include the documentation of these components, the header containing the documentation can be added to the `INCLUDE_DIR_AND_ADDITIONAL_FILES` list in the CMakeLists.txt.

 ### Doxygen Generation
 For generating the documentation out of the code is CMake in combination with doxygen used.
 In iceoryx_meta is a build flag `BUILD_DOC` defined which generates for you the html, xml and latex documentation.
 There is no need to build iceoryx beforehand.